 As discussed further below, the new model also contemplates that our financial statements will be consolidated with those of TPN and the authorized entities due to variable interest entity status.
 Specifically, because we will have the power to direct the activities of TPN and the other authorized entities in each state that will most significantly impact TPN's and such other authorized entities' economic performance as well as have the obligation to absorb significant losses and receive the benefits of TPN and the authorized entities.
-TPN is wholly owned by an independent Texaslicensed physician.
+TPN is wholly owned by an independent Texas-licensed physician.
 Due to the prevalence of the corporate practice of medicine doctrine, including in the states where we predominantly conduct our business, we are finalizing certain agreements with TPN, including the MSA under which we will provide exclusive administrative, management and other business support services to TPN in exchange for a fee.
 The non-medical functions and services we will provide under the MSA include the maintenance of medical, billing and accounting records, legal, human resources and the administration of quality assurance, and administration of a risk management program.
-TPN reserves exclusive control and responsibility for all aspects of the practice of medicine and the delivery of medical services.
-TPN will also directly employ or contract other professional entities, physicians, therapists and other licensed professionals who will provide clinical services provided to our members.
-These affiliated providers will also retain exclusive control and responsibility for all aspects of medical services provided to our members.
-Additionally, TPN is required to maintain medical malpractice insurance for covered providers as well as appropriate general liability, directors and officers, workers compensation and employment practices insurance.
-The MSA will have a long multi-year term unless earlier terminated upon mutual agreement of the parties or unilaterally by a party following a material default under the MSA
+TPN reserves exclusive control and responsibility for all aspects of the professionals who will provide clinical and professional services to our members.
+These affiliated providers will also retain exclusive control and responsibility for all aspects of medical services as well as appropriate general liability, directors and officers, workers compensation and employment practices insurance.
+The MSA will have a long multi-year term unless earlier terminated upon mutual agreement of the parties or unilaterally by a party following a material default under the MSA by the non-terminating party.